-Question E6 - Project Costs - We are interested in the costs of this phase now.
-So, for example, if you are looking for funding for a report, this will be the total expected report cost.
-Please complete the project cost table.
-To do so, type into the first blank column called 'Description', a description of the cost e.g. feasibility survey, etc. Include whether the cost is based on an estimate or tender.
+Question D8 - includes a table to complete.
+To do so, type into the first blank column called 'Description', a description of the cost e.g. architect's fees, or installation of kitchen, etc. Include whether the cost is based on an estimate or tender.
 Insert whole numbers without punctuation into the remaining columns.
 The columns will automatically tally vertically (they do not tally horizontally).
-We generally recommend projects to have a contingency figure but this will depend on the level of risk associated.
+We recommend projects to have a contingency figure of 10% to 15%, depending on the level of risk associated with the project.

 VAT - When we review your project income we take a blanket approach to VAT.
 If your building is listed it will qualify for the Listed Places of Worship Grant Scheme (LPWGS) which allows you to claim back VAT on repairs, maintenance and alterations (including kitchens and toilets).
-Although you can only apply to the LPWGS once you have a contract in place and work has started we currently calculate this as 100% of the full amount of the VAT on the project and will include it in your project income - unless we are notified otherwise.
+Although you can only apply to the LPWGS once work has started we currently calculate this as 100% of the full amount of the VAT on the project and will include it in your project income - unless we are notified otherwise.
 For cash flow purposes note that you will have to make the full payment initially before reclaiming, however claims can be submitted once invoices are in excess of £1,000 excluding VAT and within 12 months of their issue date.
-For up-to-date information about the scheme and eligibility of items, please click here, or call 0845 013 6601.
+For up-to-date information about the scheme and eligibility of items, please click here, or call $0845\ 013\ 6601$.

-Question E7 - Grant Amount - We ask what size grant you would like.
-This should be between £3,000 and £10,000.
+Grant amount (Section D of the form) - We ask what size grant you would like to receive.
+This should be between £10,000 and £50,000.
 Note that we will calculate your project shortfall to be the total project cost, minus the confirmed project income, as well as the expected LPWGS rebate (see above).
-Your grant request should not exceed 50% of the project cost, or be larger than the shortfall.
-If your application is successful we cannot guarantee that you will be awarded the full sum requested as this will depend upon the budget available to the Grants Committee.
-Applicants requesting £10,000 will need to demonstrate excellent case of investment and value for money.
+Your grant request should not exceed 50% of the project cost, and the request should not be larger than the shortfall.
+If your application is successful we cannot guarantee that you will be awarded the full sum requested as this will depend upon the budget available to the Committee.
+Very few applicants will be awarded the top sums and applicants requesting £40,000-£50,000 will need to demonstrate excellent case of investment and value for money.
+The Grants Committee reserves the right to award less than £10,000.